Start9Labs/documentation/site/source/guides/device-guides/index.rst

 =============
 Device Guides
 =============
-Guides for integrating your devices with your Start9 server.
+Guides for integrating your client devices with your StartOS server.

 .. raw:: html